Menu

 DETAILS:

 • What's happening: Climbing on Mt.
 Robson 12,972' with basecamp near the Dome 10,072' on the Robson Glacier.
 Glacier travel, alpine ice climbing, backcountry and glacial navigation and camping.
 Up to two rope teams of three.
 Kain Face route is rated D, AI3, 50 degrees, and we will descend the same route either downclimbing or rappelling off V-thread anchors.
 There is the likelihood of climbing low 5th class broken rock with full packs and mountaineering boots on the Resplendent - Robson ridge if the Robson Glacier "Mousetrap" is too hazardous to attempt.
 All ascents will take between 10-16 hours, all will involve early alpine starts.
 Freezing temperatures, snowstorms, and hazardous conditions will always be present (and even a likelihood) on a mountain as large as Robson.
 Summit success rate is 50% at it's best, some years only 10%, depending upon conditions.
-Prior mandatory glacier and ice climbing training in January and May 2024.
+Prior mandatory glacier and ice climbing training required.
 Loaner gear may be available.

 • Where to meet: Robson Provincial Park, BC Canada